IHE/RAD.IMR/input/pagecontent/volume-1.md

 A Report Reader that also supports the Series/Study Navigation Option shall be able to construct WADO-RS URLs that confirm to the RetrieveSeries and RetrieveStudy semantics.

-### XX.2.4 External Image Display Retrieve Option
+### XX.2.4 External IID Image Display Retrieve Option

-The External Image Display Retrieve Option enables actors to display images via an external Image Display actor.
+The External IID Image Display Retrieve Option utilizes the Invoke Image Display (IID) Profile to enable the Report Reader to display images via an external Image Display actor.
 See [Use Case #3] (#xx423-use-case-3-consume-and-interact-with-multimedia-report-by-report-reader-with-integrated-invoker-image-display).

-A Report Reader that supports this option shall use Invoke Image Display [RAD-106] to invoke an Image Display which in turn retrieves images from an Image Manager / Image Archive.
-Report Readers shall translate the embedded image references and endpoints in the DiagnosticReport resource into corresponding Invoke Image Display URLs.
+A Report Reader that supports this option is grouped with an IID Image Display Invoker and shall use the Invoke Image Display [RAD-106] transaction to invoke an external Image Display.
+The Report Reader shall translate the embedded image references and endpoints in the DiagnosticReport resource into corresponding Invoke Image Display [RAD-106] URLs.

-> Note: For this option to work, the Image Display also needs to support the [IID Invoke Option](#xx27-iid-invoke-option).
+An Image Display that supports this option shall support the Invoke Image Display [RAD-106] transaction as an Image Display.  <<TO DO:  IS THIS TRUE?>>  When the Image Display receives a [RAD-106] request, it retrieves the requested images from an Image Manager / Image Archive.

+> Note that the Retrieve Display of Series Images functionality and IHE-IMR viewer type are available in CP-RAD-xxx.

 The Invoke Image Display requests shall have the same semantics as Retrieve Display of Series Images or Retrieve Display of Study Images in Invoke Image Display [RAD-106].

 > Note: [RAD-106] currently does not support invoking an Image Display at the series level nor the IHE-IMR viewer type.
 Retrieve Display of Series Images functionality and IHE-IMR viewer type are available in CP-RAD-xxx.

-> Note: A Report Reader that supports this Option can also supports the Series/Study Navigation Option as the Image Display Invoker always invokes the Image Display at the series or study level.
+> Note: A Report Reader that supports this Option can also support the Series/Study Navigation Option, as the Image Display Invoker always invokes the Image Display at the series or study level.

 ### XX.2.5 DICOM Instance Retrieve Option